-Biscuit Pretzels beat out store bought soft pretzels by a mile!
-Warm, soft, chewy, with that perfect kick of salt, every bite of these feels like pretzel heaven.
+This homemade soft pretzel recipe, made from canned biscuits, beats out store-bought soft pretzels by a mile in my opinion.
+They’re the perfect chewy yet soft pretzels with that much-needed kick of salt.
+Every bite truly feels like pretzel heaven.
 Me and Katy try to reserve them for special occasions when the whole family is here because we can hardly be left alone with them!
 These are not just a “good substitute” for a soft pretzel in a pinch.
 After you taste these, you’ll find yourself reaching to make these over anything you could buy.
 They are that good!

-- an 8 count can of Pillsbury Grands Southern Homestyle biscuits
+- Can of Pillsbury Grands Southern Homestyle biscuits

 - Baking soda